bugfender/rn-bugfender/README.md

 # React Native plugin for Bugfender

-## Getting started

-The Bugfender bindings for React Native depend on the native iOS and Android Bugfender SDKs.
+Bugfender module for React Native and React Native for the Web.
+It depends on the iOS, Android and Javascript Bugfender SDKs.

-## Creating a RN new project compatible with Bugfender

-You can create a new project using

-`$ npx react-native init AwesomeProject`

-or if you already started your project using the tool `create-react-native-app` you will need to `eject` your project in order to add native modules.

-More info can be found in the [official docs](https://facebook.github.io/react-native/docs/getting-started)

-Before moving to the next point **compile the project and ensure you can execute**.
-In this way, we can discard issues in the next steps.

 ## Adding Bugfender to your project